 Welcome to the Human Rights Clinic

-The Human Rights Clinic will be offered at 6 credits in Spring 2018 only, and students may have the opportunity to take the Clinic in Summer and/or Fall 2018 for 3-4 credits per semester.
+Now accepting applications for Spring 2018.
+The Human Rights Clinic will be offered in Spring 2018, Fall 2018 and Spring 2019 for 6 credits.
 Students must submit an application to enroll in the Clinic.
-Information sessions will be offered and applications for the Spring 2018 Human Rights Clinic will be accepted in Fall 2017.
 For further information, please email email@example.com.

 The Human Rights Clinic (HRC) works for the promotion of social and economic justice globally and in the U.S. The Clinic uses international human rights laws and norms, domestic law and policy, and multidimensional strategies, such as community organizing, political activism, and global networking, to draw attention to human rights violations, develop practical solutions to those problems, and promote accountability on the part of state and non-state actors.

 The Clinic represents clients in litigation before international, foreign, and domestic tribunals, and collaborates with organizational partners on human rights advocacy campaigns, documentation projects, legislative advocacy, report-writing, and research.
 Focus areas include gender violence, racial justice, and immigrants’ rights.